monkeemunk/stock-widget/README.md

 - Move the extracted folder 'stock.widget' to your Übersicht widgets folder.
 - Navigate to the [Alpha Vantage](https://www.alphavantage.co/) website
 - Click "GET YOUR FREE API KEY TODAY" to register for an API key
-- Paste your fresh API key in place of the "YOURKEYHERE" text in the index.coffee
+- Replace the text for the "key" variable with your fresh API key in the index.coffee
-- Set the desired stock symbol in the API call in the index.coffee (default is AAPL)
+- Change the "symbol" variable to the desired stock symbol in the index.coffee (default is AAPL)

 ## Info
 Uses the (sometimes unreliable) [Alpha Vantage](https://www.alphavantage.co/) API.
 Occasionally the API call will return an error,